Ryzon3/mirage-script/QUICKSTART.md

   file dataset as Text with "Numbers separated by spaces"

-helper compute_sum returns Text: needs dataset (Text)
+helper compute_sum returns Text: needs dataset (Text) meaning "numbers read from the dataset file"
   prompt:
 <<<
 Split dataset into integers separated by spaces.
 Report their sum through emit_output.
 >>>

 begin:
-  note "Add the values contained in the dataset file." ask compute_sum for:
+  note with "Add the values contained in the dataset file." ask compute_sum for:
-    dataset is memory dataset
+    dataset is file dataset
   keep answer as summary
   show summary
 ```